 - Run a small-scale pilot before rolling out the project

-Following these steps will provide leaders with a clear framework for all operational decisions for a smoother, less stressful
+Following these steps will provide leaders with a clear framework for all operational decisions for a smoother, less stressful project.

 Assess how change will affect the wider business

 Another key cause of stress during transformation is the failure to account for the knock-on effects of the project.
 Transformation will inevitably impact adjacent processes, systems and company culture.
 Leaders must thoroughly assess all of these factors to understand whether the organisation is ready to go through a change project or if it will be met with push-back and cause discord.
 They can do this by consulting senior executives across the company and paying attention to their reticence or apprehension.
 It would also be beneficial to carry out a detailed review and assessment of the impact the project would have on other processes or systems.
 The research found that 82 percent of low-stress initiatives included this type of review compared with only 46 percent of high-stress initiatives.